jeewanMgr/BankingManagementSystem/README.md

 if you download you have to remember the following things.
    1. Download the folder
-   2. Changes the image paths because image paths is incorrect
+   2. Changes the image paths because image paths is  incorrect as i put the absolute path for the image from my besktop.

 Remaning of the file in the core folder will be put in the following days.